OneCrazyCoder/MMOGamepadOverlay/README.md

 To really unlock the full range of actions in an MMO using a Gamepad, you will almost certainly need to employ button combinations like L2+X to execute different Commands.
 This and more can be accomplished through the use of **Controls Layers**.
 These Layers change what Commands are assigned to what buttons while the Layer is active.

-You can have multiple Layers added at once, and for any given button, the top-most Layer's assignments will take priority.
-Newly-added Layers are placed on "top" of all previous layers and the [Scheme] category, which acts as the default (lowest) Layer.
+You can have multiple Layers added at once.
+Layers can be thought of as stacked on top of each other, and for any given button, the top-most Layer's assignments will take priority.
+If the top-most Layer has nothing assigned to a button, the next Layer below it will be checked for an assignment for that button, and so on.
+[Scheme] is always the bottom-most layer, and newly-added layers are added to the top of the stack (with some exceptions).

 Layers can be added with the ``=Add Layer <LayerName>`` command and removed with the ``=Remove Layer`` command assigned to a gamepad button action (or both added and removed with the same button with a single ``=Toggle Layer <LayerName>`` command).
 Alternatively, they can be "held" by just using the ``=Layer <LayerName>`` command assigned to a button, which means that the Layer will be added when the button is first pressed, and then automatically removed when the button is released.
 For example: